 Stage 2.
 Pre-Qualification Verification

 On receipt of an application, the CICAIR Registrar will check that all the information requested on the application form has been satisfactorily provided, the application is in the required format and the application fee has been received.
-Applicants will be asked to provide anything found to be missing, expand on anything that requires further detail, or clarify any queries before the application can be progressed further.
 If the CICAIR Registrar does not consider that the information required by the application has been satisfactorily completed or addressed, the application may be rejected.

 Stage 3.
 Approval Panel Interview

 On successful completion of the pre-qualification verification, the applicant is called to an interview where the applicant makes a short presentation to an approval panel outlining their experience and business plans.
 The approval panel will consider the application and question the applicant to decide whether the applicant has demonstrated the necessary experience, knowledge and business skills to be approved as an Approved Inspector.
 The approval panel is constituted by up to three members and can include both Approved Inspectors and knowledgeable persons.

 Additional information may be required following an interview, follow-up interviews may be required and the approval panel may defer a decision on an application until they determine that any queries or concerns they may have are resolved.

 Stage 4.
 Notification of Decision

 Should the approval panel recommend that the application be approved, the applicant will be invited to register as an Approved Inspector.
 Registration requires that the applicant agrees to abide by the Code of Conduct for Approved Inspectors and the Building Control Performance Standards.
 Approved Inspector registration is valid for a period of five years, after which time re-approval is required.

 Should the application not be approved, the applicant will be informed of the appeal process at the time the decision is notified.